LTLA/BiocWorkflow2015/converted/workflow.md

 Reads are aligned to the mm10 genome using *[Rsubread](http://bioconductor.org/packages/release/bioc/html/Rsubread.html)*.
 Here, the default consensus threshold is used as the reads are longer (75 bp).
-A Phred offset of +64 is also used, instead of the +33 used in the previous data set.
+A Phred offset of +64 is also used, instead of the default +33 used in the previous analysis.

 ```r